 At Beddington Infants' School, when children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 Children are specifically taught about safe use of the internet.
 Our policy is not to block everything and only allow children access to certain sites - they need to be taught what is acceptable and what is unacceptable, and what to do when they feel 'uncomfortable'.

-When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 To minimise inappropriate use, pupils are supervised and guided carefully when engaged in learning activities involving online technology.
 Online safety education is embedded within the curriculum and pupils are taught how to use online technology safely and responsibly.